 Summer is coming and you can have lots of fun outdoors with your dear pets.
 But when the temperature soars, there are a few precautions that you should take to protect your pet from the heat wave.
 Whether it is to walk indoors, a car ride, or just play in the park, it is important to keep your furry companion safe and healthy with these summer care tips for pets.
 Given below are some summer care tips for pets that you can keep in consideration.

 Watch Out For The Symptoms

-During the heat wave, pets undergo excess of panting, increase heart rate and drooling.
-In such conditions, if they kept outdoors, ensure that they are resting in the shed or just move them indoors and let them relax in a cool and dry place with lots of clean water.
+During the heat wave, pets undergo excess of panting, increased heart rate, and drooling.
+In such conditions, if they are kept outdoors, ensure that they are resting in the shed, or just move them indoors and let them relax in a cool and dry place with lots of clean water.

 Ensure that the pets are protected from ticks, fleas, and lice.
 Ticks are most active during the month of March until the mid of May and then from mid-August to November.
 It is highly advisable to always keep an anti-tick spray handy as it kills ticks instantly and you can get rid of that scratching nightmare.
 Ticks can also rapidly increase as the temperature dips i.e., during excessive winters.

 If your pet loves a cold chunk of watermelon on a hot summer day, then that is no surprise.
 It is very important to include liquids in the diet or ensure that the food has consistency in the gravy.
 Along with that, cucumbers, bananas oranges, or some great summer foods for your pets.
 Ice creams are a strict no-no and chocolates too.
 Make sure pets do not get dehydrated due to scorching heat and ensure that you increase the water intake so you can opt for cold vegetable soups or chicken soups.

 Read Also – Dog Grooming Tips In Summer